 After settling into my room at Il Giardino Incantato, it was time to explore the sights before it was too dark.
 Monterosso is the westernmost of the Cinque Terre and is divided into the old town and the new town, connected by a small tunnel open to pedestrians and a few cars that run in town.
 Old town is a scenic patch of land, rich in small restaurants, cafes and family-owned shops.
 The beach, the only extensive sand patch in the Cinque Terre, runs on the coast line.
 In October the beach was abandoned but is known to be mobbed by tourists in the summer time.
 Monterosso is truly a magical town filled with color and character exclusive to old fishing towns.
 The old Torre Aurora, or Dawn Tower, provides breathtaking views:

 After a brief walk around, I got a call from my friends, who arrived a few hours later, and it was time to go to dinner.
 Cinque Terre consists of five small villages, or towns, that are connected by a small railroad.
 The towns are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
 There are two ways of getting around – take a short train ride of 5-10 mins in between each village or pursue a scenic hike looping around the mountainous ridge.
-I had a hike planned for the next day and, since it was getting dark, off to Da Eraldo I went.
+We had a hike planned for the next day and, since it was getting dark, off to Da Eraldo we went.
 Da Eraldo, a small family owned restaurant was the best food of my entire trip.
 It was so good that I begged and stomped my feet to return there the next night.
-The food was delicious and abundant and the staff, for having me wait an extra 15 minutes, has treated me with free house wine and limoncello.
+The food was delicious and abundant and the staff, for having us wait an extra 15 minutes, has treated us to free house wine and limoncello.
 I love limoncello!